 “Roswell Sphere—one of my go-to techniques.
 If you want to, I can teach you the basic principles.
 As I can create and manipulate steam, you can create and manipulate fire.
 I’m sure it’ll help out with your control as well!”

-“Heh…” Pam smirked, causing the tiny sphere to float off into the sky.
+“Heh…” Pam smirked, causing the tiny spheres to float off into the sky.
 “I’m sure your dad would be happy to hear that.”

 “Focus it all into one area, Faith…” A flame formed in between her hands, slowly lighting up the darkness surrounding her.
 “Let the flame spin, like a mighty twister…”